Oakland Drive / Winchell Neighborhood

 • This park is another example of land carved by the glaciers as they retreated.

-• This “mini-park” is also being cared for through Kzoo Parks Adopt a Park Program.
+• This “mini-park” is available for "adoption" through Kzoo Parks Adopt a Park Program.

 Fast Fact